theCLDC/defend-dissent/cryptographic-hash.md

 #### What you'll learn

 1. What a hash function does
-1. What a cryptographic hash function does and how it is distinct form an ordinary hash function
+1. What a cryptographic hash function does and how it is distinct from an ordinary hash function
 1. Some examples of the use of cryptographic hash functions

 ---